ecmwf-ifs/field_api/Readme.md

 Field owners also provide a way to delay the allocation of data.
 The user can ask a field owner to be created without allocating the data.
-The allocation would then happened only if the data would be requested at some point, later in the program.
-It can be useful one don't want to waste memory on data that might be only conditionally used.
-But please keep in mind, that allocating data can be slow and will slow down the program if done during a compuation heavy part of the code.
+The allocation would then happen only if the data would be requested at some point, later in the program.
+It can be useful if one don't want to waste memory on data that might be only conditionally used.
+But please keep in mind, that allocating data can be slow and will slow down the program if done during a computation heavy part of the code.

 ```
 SUBROUTINE SUB(MYTEST)